canonical/rockcraft/docs/tutorial/django.rst

 .. literalinclude:: code/django/urls.py
     :language: python

-Since we are creating a new version of our application, go back to the tutorial root directory using ``cd ..`` and open the ``rockcraft.yaml`` file and change the ``version`` (e.g. to ``0.2``).
+Since we are creating a new version of the application, go back to the tutorial root directory using ``cd ..`` and open the ``rockcraft.yaml`` file and change the ``version`` (e.g. to ``0.2``).